Skip to product information

 Frequently Asked Questions

-Does the plan include kiln and wheel brands or exact gear lists?
+Does the plan include kiln and wheel brands?

-The template is brand-agnostic and fully editable.
-We reference familiar industry examples—like Skutt or L&L kilns, Brent and Shimpo wheels, Laguna Clay, and AMACO/Mayco glazes—only to help you write credibly.
-You’ll replace or keep those examples based on what you actually use, so your plan never implies bundled equipment or software.
+It’s brand-agnostic.
+We mention familiar examples—Skutt or L&L kilns, Brent/Shimpo wheels, Laguna Clay, AMACO/Mayco glazes—only to help you write credibly.
+You’ll keep or swap them based on what you use so the plan reflects your actual studio.

-Can this cover both retail sales and a teaching studio?
+Can it cover both retail and a teaching studio?

-Is this suitable for an SBA loan or local grant application?
+Is it suitable for an SBA loan or local grant?

-Can I adjust the numbers if I start as a market vendor first?
+Can I start as a market vendor and grow into a studio?

-Yes—begin with pop-up/market assumptions (booth fees, small-batch firing, limited class slots) and switch to storefront inputs later.
-The forecast lets you increase kiln capacity, add instructor hours, and model rent and insurance as you grow.
-This staged approach helps lenders see a realistic path from weekend seller to profitable studio/gallery.
+Absolutely.
+Begin with pop-up assumptions (booth fees, small-batch firing, limited classes) and switch to storefront inputs later.
+The forecast scales kiln capacity, instructor hours, rent, and insurance as you grow.

 “Approved for a $45K SBA microloan in two weeks.
 The class schedule and firing plan made our numbers feel real, not wishful.”